Gunmen kill seven in Kenya hotel compound attack claimed by Somali Islamists

-NAIROBI (Reuters) - Gunmen blasted their way into a hotel and office complex in the Kenyan capital on Tuesday, killing at least seven people and sending workers diving under desks from an attack claimed by Somali Islamists al Shabaab.
+NAIROBI (Reuters) - Gunmen blasted their way into a hotel and office complex in the Kenyan capital on Tuesday, killing at least seven people and sending workers diving under desks from an attack claimed by Somali Islamist group al Shabaab.

-Police warned the “terror attack”, which echoed a 2013 assault on a Nairobi shopping center, may be ongoing, with assailants still inside the upscale 14 Riverside Drive complex.
+Interior Minister Fred Matiang’i said at 11 p.m.
+(2000 GMT), seven hours after the attack began at the upscale 14 Riverside Drive complex, that all buildings had been secured and scores of people evacuated from the scene.

+He did not comment on the whereabouts of the attackers and said security forces were still “mopping up” in the area.

-Nairobi is a major expatriate hub, and the compound attacked houses offices of various international companies
+Nairobi is a major expatriate hub, and the compound targeted contained offices of various international companies, in an echo of a deadly 2013 assault on a Nairobi shopping center in the same neighborhood.

 “The main door of the hotel was blown open and there was a human arm in the street severed from the shoulder,” said Serge Medic, the Swiss owner of a security company who ran to the scene to help when he heard of the attack from his taxi driver.